TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 > > 1.
 Not accessible: This option relies purely on color to indicate the category for each word.
 > > 2.
 Accessible: This option uses formatting in a way that, while visually useful, does not convey additional meaning.
 > > 3.
 Not accessible: This option uses a lot of different formatting aspects to refer to a button, but does not include any non-formatting indicators.
 It could be made accessible by finding the button's name and including it.
 > > 4.
 Accessible: Refers to a button's name, which does not rely on formatting.
 Including some formatting would probably be helpful for some users, however.
-For example: Click the green *Next* button at the bottom of the page.
+For example: Click the green *Next Page* button at the bottom of the page.
 > {: .solution}
 {: .challenge}